CardinisCode/jobhuntmanager/README.md

 This includes all the Python functionality to build the 'back-end' of the application.
 These files are broken down into the 11 directories that cover specific sections / functionality of the application.

+Note: The technical readme covering the Forms is covered in jhmanager/technical_readme_files/services.md.

 Within each directory are the CRUD elements:
 -   Create
     -   I started such files & functions with 'add_...'